-"Acceptance Form" means the form provided by the School for parents to complete when accepting a place for their child at the School.
-This is also known as the Formal Acceptance of a Place form;
+"Acceptance Form" means the form provided by the School for parents to complete when accepting a place for their child at the School;

 "child" means a child of whatever age admitted by the School to be educated, and includes any pupil aged 18 or over;

-"Complaints Procedure" means the School's procedure for handling complaints from parents, as amended from time to time for legal or other substantive reasons, or in order to assist the proper administration of the School.
-It does not form part of the contract between you and the School.
+"Complaints Procedure" means the School's procedure for handling complaints from parents, as amended from time to time for legal or other substantive reasons or in order to assist the proper administration of the School.
+It is not intended to form part of the contract between you and the School.
 A copy of the most up-to-date procedure is on the School's website and is otherwise available from the School at any time upon request;

-"contract" has the meaning given in Clause 1(c) below;
+"contract" has the meaning given in Clause 1.3 below;

 "fees" means the termly fees set out in the Schedule of Fees;